 So, the students should look for these cues while reading.
 A good idea would be making a summarization of each paragraph so that you can construct a wholesome summarization of the whole passage or comprehension.

-There are certain other tricks that I would discuss in the later of this article.
+There are certain other tricks that I would discuss later in this article.

 Do you stutter while reading?
 Or maybe, you sound too robotic with occasional falters.